 Some vintage watches and antique jewellery have seen prices rocket over recent years.
 Replacing these items may be harder than modern set jewellery.
 And repair work if something is damaged can also be costly as you may need specialist services.
 Look for watch insurance and antique insurance that is tailored to your specialist needs.

 Getting a valuation

 Even with modern pieces of jewellery, the cost of gold, platinum, and precious stones fluctuates.
 A diamond solitaire ring that you bought 10 years ago could now be worth a lot more than you paid for it.
 If you under insure your jewellery, you may not be able to replace it with a similar piece.

-Getting a regular valuation means that you can be confident that if the worst does happen, you’ll be able to replace your treasured pieces with something the same.
-In some cases, for expensive pieces, you’ll also need an independent valuation as part of your insurance terms.
+Getting a regular jewellery insurance valuation means that you can be confident that if the worst does happen, you’ll be able to replace your treasured pieces with something the same.
+In some cases, for expensive pieces, you’ll also need an independent valuation as part of your jewellery insurance terms.

 Accidental damage for jewellery

 Think about if you need accidental damage insurance for your jewellery.
 This could cover situations like your ring slipping off your finger and getting lost or a precious stone coming loose from the setting.

 In some cases, it may be cheaper to purchase jewellery insurance separately to your home contents insurance.
 In others, it may be better value to buy a home contents policy with a higher single item limit.
 At Park insurance our expert team will search through all the options to find the right high value jewellery insurance package for you.
 We’re an independent insurance brokers, so we’re free to get quotes from anywhere.
 And our knowledge and understanding of the industry means we know exactly where to look and what to ask.
 That means we can find you the best prices on cover you can count on.
 Call us on 0117 9556835 or fill in the form below for a free, no obligation quote.